gracelang/language/languageSpec/spec.md

 contain definitions of other types; this enables interfaces to describe types nested inside objects.

-The various `Cat` object and class descriptions (see [Objects, Classes, and Traits](#objects-classes-and-traits)) would create objects that conform to this interface:
+The various cat objects and class descriptions (see [Objects, Classes, and Traits](#objects-classes-and-traits)) would create objects that conform to this interface: